Learn how to say “I don’t speak English” and other common phrases in Spanish, using the award-winning Rosetta Stone app

 Another fortunate characteristic of Spanish is that it’s a more phonetically consistent language than English.
 So Spanish words are nearly always pronounced just like they are spelled.
 This phonetic consistency can give you the confidence to pronounce complex-looking, multi-syllable Spanish words.
 Those big words might look a bit daunting, but you’ll likely find that they really aren’t.

 Honing your pronunciation does require that you get immediate and accurate feedback on your efforts to speak in Spanish.
 This feedback will allow you to make any needed corrections to your Spanish pronunciation.
-Then, once your pronunciation is correct, you can practice until you’re comfortably able to shape the sounds of spoken Spanish.
+Then, once your pronunciation is correct, you can practise until you’re comfortably able to shape the sounds of spoken Spanish.

 Rosetta Stone helps you get the pronunciation just right in a snap with TruAccent.
 Our patented speech engine instantly compares your voice to native and non-native speakers, so you get real-time feedback for the most accurate pronunciation.
 It’s also adjustable, which allows you to fine-tune your accent.
 TruAccent is among the most powerful tools for helping you learn and speak the Spanish language.

 After you have acquired the basic words and phrases that are the building blocks of Spanish, you can move onto learning the longer Spanish phrases that make up so much of everyday real-world Spanish conversation.
 Rosetta Stone’s brief, easily digested, 10-minute lessons are designed to help you do just that.
 They’ll help you learn the basics, then move onto learning longer phrases and on towards understanding and speaking Spanish with confidence.
-Rosetta Stone Spanish lessons consistently structure vocabulary acquisition and in context with real-world situations––a proven practice that can help you accelerate your understanding of spoken and written Spanish.
+Rosetta Stone Spanish lessons consistently structure vocabulary acquisition and in context with real-world situations––a proven practise that can help you accelerate your understanding of spoken and written Spanish.

 Try Our Award-Winning App